destinyae/0g-doc/docs/learn-more/security.md

 - Avoid using web application scanners for automatic vulnerability searching which generates massive traffic
 - Make every effort not to damage or restrict the availability of products, services, or infrastructure
-- Avoid compromising any personal data, interruption, or degradation of any service
+- Avoid compromising any personal data, interrupting, or degrading any service
 - Don’t access or modify other user data, localize all tests to your accounts
 - Perform testing only within the scope
 - Don’t exploit any DoS/DDoS vulnerabilities, social engineering attacks, or spam
 - Don’t spam forms or account creation flows using automated scanners
-- In case you find chain vulnerabilities we’ll pay only for vulnerability with the highest severity.
+- In case you find chain vulnerabilities we’ll pay only for vulnerabilities with the highest severity.
 - Don’t break any law and stay in the defined scope
 - Any details of found vulnerabilities must not be communicated to anyone who is not a HackenProof Team or an authorized employee of this Company without appropriate permission